Written by Natalie AsmussenUpdated on April 27, 2026

 #5: LiveAgent

-LiveAgent is an omnichannel helpdesk solution that consolidates customer interactions into a unified inbox.
+LiveAgent is a remote call center software for small business that consolidates customer interactions into a unified inbox.
 It has been empowering businesses to improve support efficiency and satisfaction with over 175 robust features.

 The platform integrates with 200+ tools, including CRMs and social media.
 LiveAgent offers a 14-day free trial and fast onboarding, with 24/7 customer support praised for responsiveness.
 However, some users note occasional issues with spam filtering.